PramithaMJ/EC-7212-Take-Home-Assignment-1/README.md

 python3 task4_block_averaging.py
 ```

-You'll be prompted to select an image, and the script will apply block averaging with 3×3, 5×5, and 7×7 block sizes.
+This will apply block averaging to the Lena image with 3×3, 5×5, and 7×7 block sizes.

 ## Available Images